Robert, Count of Mortain: Lands granted by William the Conqueror

 Robert's contribution to the success of the invasion was clearly regarded as highly significant by the Conqueror, who awarded him a large share of the spoils; in total 797 manors at the time of Domesday.
-The greatest concentration of his honours lay in Cornwall where he held virtually all of that county and was considered by some the Earl of Cornwall.
+The greatest concentration of his honours lay in Cornwall where he held virtually all of that Earldom and was considered by some the Earl of Cornwall.
 While Robert held lands in twenty counties, the majority of his holdings in certain counties was as few as five manors.
 The overall worth of his estates was £2100.
 He administered most of his southwestern holdings from Launceston, Cornwall, and Montacute in Somerset.
 The holding of single greatest importance was the rape of Pevensey (east Sussex) which protected one of the more vulnerable parts of the south coast of England.

 Later life

 In 1069, together with Robert of Eu, he led an army against a force of Danes in Lindsey and effected great slaughter against them.
 After that there is little mention of Robert who appears to have been an absentee landholder spending the majority of his time in Normandy.
 Along with his brother Odo he participated in a revolt in 1088 against William II but afterwards he was pardoned.
-Robert died in 1095, possibly on 9 December, and chose to be buried at the Abbey of Grestain, near his father and next to his first wife Matilda.
+Robert died in 1095, possibly on 9 December, and chose to be buried at Grestain Abbey in Normandy, near his father and next to his first wife Matilda.